yshng/canonize/README.md

 * Grading Rubric
 * Assignments

-### Schedule
+### Schedule (Week[])

-The schedule will list every meeting of the course by week and by day, each week containing 1 or more meeting days.
-Each meeting day will have associated with it a list of assignments to be completed in preparation for that day, activities to be expected during class time, and/or assignments that students will be ready to start working on following class that day.
-(Meetings may be grouped in titled curricular units, sometimes with each week constituting a unit in and of itself.
-Each week has an optional title field.)
+The schedule will list every meeting of the course by week.
+Each week will have an optional unit heading, optional week heading, and array of days.
+Each meeting day will have associated with it a list of readings to be completed in preparation for that day, a list of activities to be expected during class time, and/or a list of assignments, each with an associated due date.
+Each day will also have an optional heading field, and an optional unit heading field, for units beginning mid-week.